Nthabiseng551/CS50-s-projects/sentimental-mario-less/README.md

-write a program that recreates a half-pyramid, of height provided by user on prompt, using hashes (#) for blocks, in python.
+A program that recreates a half-pyramid, of height provided by user on prompt, using hashes (#) for blocks, in python.
 [Problem specification](https://cs50.harvard.edu/college/2023/fall/psets/6/mario/less/)